sfc-gh-jheisler/PUBLIC_CORTEX_ANALYST_FSI_PRICING/README.md

 5) Select the database schema in which you created the stage, then select the stage.
 6) Optionally, select or create a path where you want to save your files within the stage.
 7) Select Upload.

-## Access Data from Snowflake Marketplace
-Follow below instructions to get the FactSet Tick History data from Snowflake Marketplace.

-1) Navigate to Snowsight
-2) Click: Data Products
-3) Click: Marketplace
-4) Search: FactSet Tick History
-5) Scroll Down and Click: Tick History
-6) Click: Get
-7) Make sure the Database name is: tick_history
-8) Which roles, in addition to ACCOUNTADMIN, can access this database?
-PUBLIC
-9) Click: Get

 ## Create a Streamlit Application
 Follow these steps to create our base application: https://docs.snowflake.com/en/developer-guide/streamlit/create-streamlit-ui#create-a-streamlit-app-by-using-sf-web-interface